It's been our mission from the beginning to do these simples things for those in need:

 We run weekly moderated chat rooms for LGBT youth and teens to find support, acceptance and community.

-We also maintain the largest collection of resources for the LGBT community in the United States, with 15,000 local resources for cities and towns across the country.
+We also maintain the largest collection of resources for the LGBT community in the United States, with over 17,000 local resources for cities and towns across the country.

 We are the oldest and most comprehensive national organization of its type and scope in the United States, providing this critically needed service regardless of age or geographic location.
 The people who turn to us for help often live in rural and conservative parts of the country and are frequently feeling severely isolated, closeted and despairing, with literally no one else else safe to talk to.